-Telephone: 020 7934 9830 Email: Clive.grimshaw@londoncouncils.gov.uk forward for ensuring strengthened arrangements in the future.
+Telephone: 020 7934 9830 Email: Clive.grimshaw@londoncouncils.gov.uk describes related work in progress exploring options for joint arrangements in respect of procuring, commissioning or directly providing placements for London's children with the most complex needs.

-Summary This report summarises the background to work undertaken by the the London Directors of Children's Services and to comment on the proposal being developed.
+Summary This report summarises the background to work undertaken by the the London Directors of Children's Services and to comment on the proposals being developed.

-Association of London Directors of Children's Services and NHS England (London Region) to review the use of secure children's homes for London's children and young people and sets out the proposed way
+Association of London Directors of Children's Services and NHS England (London Region) to review the use of secure children's homes for London's children and young people and sets out the proposed way forward for ensuring strengthened arrangements in the future.
+The report